hamzakhalidchouhdary/hamzakhalidchouhdary/README.md

 ## A passionate web services developer from Pakistan

-- 🔭 I’m A ROR and Node Js developer
+- 🔭 I’m Node Js developer at CareMerge
 - 🌱 I’m currently learning a lot new skills
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Add new projects to my profile